scheme-decyder/scheme-decyder.github.io/_posts/2025-05-24-khymera-scheme.md

 [![sponging]({{ site.baseurl }}/assets/image/khymera-scheme/gold.jpg)]({{ site.baseurl }}/assets/image/khymera-scheme/gold.jpg){:.glightbox}

 So, most of the way there.
 Let's take a step back and see how we feel.
-Compared to the initial test model, I ended up sponging a more saturated jade green on top of the desaturated green because I didn't think there was enough contrast between the scales and the underbelly.
-I also changed from purple spots on the scales to pink spots.
+Compared to the initial test model, I changed from purple spots on the scales to pink spots.
 I'm unsure if this pops too much, I might go midway and try a dark magenta next.
 I would also make the purple spots on the underbelly/wings more transparent next time.
 We're getting close, just highlights, base and finishing touches.

 [![final_model]({{ site.baseurl }}/assets/image/khymera-scheme/final.jpg)]({{ site.baseurl }}/assets/image/khymera-scheme/final.jpg){:.glightbox}